Cloufield/gwaslab/docs/UpdateLogs.md

 - fixed error in region_ref_second

 ## 3.4.40 20240215
 - fixed color issue for regional plots.
-The color assigned to each variants is actually the color for the lower LD r2 category.
+The color assigned to each variant is actually the color for the lower LD r2 category.
 For example, variants with LD>0.8 will be colored with the color for 0.8>LD>0.6.
 - integrated LDSC (partitioned h2/h2-cts)
 - added wc_correction for get_lead()
 - updated log